 The H2n records in either WAV or mp3 format at their corresponding bitrates that directly affects recording time.
 Finally, it has a lot of other features like Variable-speed playback, Auto Record, Auto Gain, Tuner, A-B Repeat, and Surround Mixer.
-Now with a price of $170, it certainly puts the competition in check.
+Reasonably priced above the $150 range, it certainly puts the competition in check.

 6. Philips DPM6000 Digital Pocket Memo Voice Recorder

 The DPM6000 is different from the previous examples as its screen is designed specifically to display only relevant information, thus uncluttering the screen.
 It comes with an aesthetically pleasing slim design and durable stainless steel.
 It also features a convenient push-button for professional recording control.

 The DPM6000 offers an advanced unique feature – the ability to record in DSS (Digital Speech Standard) format developed by Phillips (together with Olympus and Grundig Business Systems).
 DSS is specially designed for dictation software and provides more recording accuracy.

 As such, the model comes with Speech Exec workflow software for efficient data management.
 The unit also records in mp3 format as an option.
 The recorder has two built-in microphones for high-quality stereo recording.

 The DPM6000 comes with a 4GB micro SD expandable memory (up to 32GB).